flutter/flutter/engine/src/flutter/tools/header_guard_check/README.md

 message and exit with a non-zero exit code.
 For more information about why we use this pattern, see [the Google C++ style guide](https://google.github.io/styleguide/cppguide.html#The__define_Guard).

-> [!IMPORTANT]
-> This is a prototype tool and is not yet integrated into the engine's CI.

 ## Automatic fixes

 The tool can automatically fix header files that do not follow the pattern: